-Advanced Petrochemical Company ("The Company")

-The Company has been filing its annual Zakat & Income Tax returns with the General Authority of Zakat and Tax (the "GAZT") for the years 2005 to 2018.
-A provisional assessment was received from GAZT covering the periods 2005 to 2013.
-However, this is currently under discussion/protest with GAZT and management believed that there will be no significant liability once the final assessment is issued.
+Advanced Petrochemical Company ("The Company") The Company has been filing its annual Zakat & Income Tax returns with the General Authority of Zakat and Tax (the "GAZT") for the years 2005 to 2019.
+A provisional assessment was received from GAZT covering the periods 2005 to 2018.
+However, this is currently under discussion/protest with GAZT and based on management's best estimate, the management believes that year end provision in this respect is reasonable and there will be no significant liability once the final assessment is issued.